Inside this article

 The efficient management of these tasks will mean that more resources are available for other aspects of your eCommerce business, like the creation of marketing strategies.

-The ultimate result of these various tools is an increase in productivity and an improvement in the profit margins of the company overall.
+The ultimate result of ERP systems is an increase in productivity and an improvement in the profit margins of the company overall.
 This can be achieved through cost reduction, an increase in the number of sales or a combination of both.

 How to choose an ERP system